Michael McCrary: Professional career

 McCrary started all 16 games with the Ravens at defensive end during the 1998 season.
-That season, he lead the team in quarterback sacks, and he finished second on the team in tackles.
+That season, he led the team in quarterback sacks, and he finished second on the team in tackles.
 He was elected to the Pro Bowl along with five other Ravens' teammates, Bennie Thompson, Peter Boulware, Jermaine Lewis, Ray Lewis, and Jonathan Ogden.

 In 1999, he again started all 16 games for the Ravens, and was elected to his second Pro Bowl.
 The following season, McCrary would again start all 16 games as the Ravens would have one of the greatest statistical defenses in NFL history, finishing 12-4 and allowing an NFL record 10.3 points per game.
-In the playoffs, McCrary would have 6 sacks, including 2 in Super Bowl XXXV, which McCrary and the Ravens won 34-7.
+In the playoffs, McCrary would have 6 sacks, including 2 in Super Bowl XXXV, which McCrary and the Ravens won 34–7.

 Due to various injuries, McCrary retired in August 2003, ending his stint with the Ravens.
 McCrary finished 2nd on franchise sack list with 51 sacks, now 3rd behind Terrell Suggs (125 QB sacks) and Peter Boulware (70 QB sacks).